-Recently I put a learning app on my 8 year old son’s 7 inch Nook tablet.
-Words rained down and he had to choose which was a noun, pronoun, adverb, verb, adjective or preposition before the 1st word hit the bottom of the screen.
+I put a learning app on my 8-year-old son’s tablet.
+Words rained down, and he had to choose which was a noun, pronoun, adverb, verb, adjective or preposition before the 1st word hit the bottom of the screen.
 He asked, “what is a preposition?”
 I could not find the words to define preposition to my son.
 “I know them all,” I said lamely, and named many.
 So of course we came onto the web.

 The web’s definition of preposition didn’t clear up a thing for my son.
-If I define WordPress like you’ve already seen it before it isn’t going to help you (especially if you are still searching).
+If I define WordPress like you’ve already seen it before it will not help you (especially if you are still searching).
 I’m going to define WordPress in a new way.

-For absolute beginners often a definition doesn't define anything.
+For absolute beginners, often a definition defines nothing.
 It causes frustration.
-Think about an 8 year old reading this!
-Mine is in the gifted program, too so it is not because he Can't understand.
-It is just not a good explanation for a beginner.
+Think about an 8-year-old reading this!
+It is not a good explanation for a beginner.

 Learning What WordPress is Through Metaphors

 For those of us old enough this is going to be things you remember.
 If you are younger then forget the exact names and think in terms of timelines.

 Remember DOS?
 It was the only thing around before we had Windows and Macintosh (graphical user interfaces that allowed us to point and click).

 Windows and Macintosh had another layer: software programs.
 Back then WordPerfect ruled and MS Word was #2.
 These programs began having predictable patterns: we could expect to find specific things under File for whatever word-processing software we used, for example.